gtri/upstage/docs/source/user_guide/how_tos/geography.rst

 Geography
 =========

 UPSTAGE has built-in features for simple geographic math and behaviors.
-These features are built up into a :py:class:`~upstage.states.GeodeticLocation` state.
+These features are built up into a :py:class:`~upstage_des.states.GeodeticLocation` state.

 Discrete Event Simulation does not lend itself well to geography and repeated distance checking (for something like a sensor, e.g.), so UPSTAGE provides the capability to schedule intersections of moving actors and stationary sensors.
 Those features are covered in the :doc:`Motion Manager <motion_manager>` documentation.